henry2004y/Batsrus.jl/docs/src/man/log.md

 ### Native VTK output

-In the future of SWMF, we should be able to output VTK files directly with [VTKFortran](https://github.com/szaghi/VTKFortran).
+In the future versions of BATSRUS, we should be able to output VTK files directly with [VTKFortran](https://github.com/szaghi/VTKFortran).
 I won't do it now.

 ### Custom VTK reader